 Therefore the recognition and identification of your brand will provide reassurance to your end-users in many ways.
 They have found responsive and timely assistance, and quality resources and reliable information.
 Your brand will travel far beyond the constraints of your organisation, and will hopefully gain recognition in your organisation’s community of clients.

 Branding and its positive associations is critical to you and your library and information service.
 It represents your face in the world, and will influence how your end-users perceive you and your service.
 Building a strong library brand means improved resources, increased influence, and a better outcome for your organisation.

-How are you managing to make yourself visible at this time?
+During this pandemic how has your approach to branding changed and made your library and information service visible at this time?
 Tell us about your branding stories!